temirov/turnstile/ISSUES.md

 ### Features

 - [ ] [TS-01] Protect llm-proxy endpoint using turnstile.
+      - analyze turnstile and ensure comprehensive code documentation @README.md.
+Add documentation, if needed
-      - Use tools/mprlab-gateway to work on orchestration.
+      - Use tools/mprlab-gateway to work on orchestration of the final solution using docker.
 It's a separate repo and will require creating its own branches/pushing to its own repo/opening its own PRs
-      - use tools/llm-proxy to understand the urls to protect
+      - Analyze tools/llm-proxy to understand the urls to protect
       - deliverable is three parts:
             1. code changes that build a docker turnstile image on Github
-            2. Changes to tools/mprlab-gateway to orchestrate the protection of llm-proxy endpoints
+            2. Changes to tools/mprlab-gateway to orchestrate the protection of llm-proxy endpoints.
+It shall rely/pull the newly built turnstile docker image and supply configuration through .env
-            3. A write up on how to integrate the changes into the front-end (JS) so that a front-end application can make requests to llm-proxy without exposing a secret
+            3. A write up (EXAMPLE.md) on how to integrate the changes into a front-end app (JS) so that a front-end application can make requests to llm-proxy without exposing a secret to authenticate against llm-proxy.

 ### Improvements